Financial-Times/o-forms/ACCESSIBILITY.md

 This means that invalid inputs will recieve messages tailored to describe the condition that has _not_ been met.
 These messages are presented in the language that the user has chosen for their browser.
 In addition to that, the browser will shift focus onto the first invalid input.
 Depending on the browser, the AT will read out the generated error message.

+The main problem with this approach is that there is no guarantee that the experience is consistent.
+Since browsers process this information differently and interact with screen readers differently, relying on native validation could lead to confusing behaviour for ATs.

 #### Non native validation

 We do _not_ style the tool tip that the browser's message appears in, so frequently forms are given the `novalidate` attribute, which doesn't run any native validation on submit.
-This means that the messages can be overriden and styled according to the FT's design and the beahviour determined by the product's needs.
+This means that the messages can be overriden and styled according to the FT's design and the behaviour determined by the product's needs.

-Primarily because of the above, `o-forms` doesn't make any decisions about validation in terms of behaviour.
+Primarily because of this, we've chosen to default to non-native validation, using [custom errors](./README.md#custom-errors) and to producing an [error summary](#error-summary) instead.

 #### `aria-live` regions

 At its core, `aria-live` is an attribute that can be set to an area of a document to denote that the AT should pick up changes to that area.
 It is possible to determine what kind of changes it should recognise (additions, changes to text, etc), how forceful it should be in informing the user of the change (polite, assertive), alongside a few more advanced features.

-Things to note about `aria-live`:
+If you choose not to use the error summary functionality that comes with `o-forms`, please consider using the `aria-live` attribute, keeping the following in mind:
+- this attribute accepts three politeness settings: off, polite or assertive.
+We recommend using polite, which will avoid interfering with any other actions the AT may be reading out.
-- it needs to be set on the markup so that the AT can register it when the document loads.
+- `aria-live` needs to be set on the markup so that the AT can register it when the document loads.
 Dynamically added regions won't be recognised.
-	- `o-forms` cannot add it to a form or its elements
+	- this means `o-forms` cannot add it to a form or its elements
 - it shoud **not** be set to the document `<body>`, as it could overrun the AT with unnecessary information.
 	- in forms with many inputs we might end up with many live regions
 - the information a region relays can get lost or confusing amidst a users interaction with the page
-	- the validation–and change to the region– could happen on blur, on change, on input, on submit ...
+	- the validation–and change to the region–could happen on blur, on change, on input, on submit, &c

-#### What to do?
+You can read more about [`aria-live` on MDN](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions).

+#### Error summary

 GDS has a [very good reference](https://design-system.service.gov.uk/components/error-summary/) for error handling.